 Ukrainian central and local archives are indispensable sources of information for any researcher interested in topics related to the past of Ukraine and its neighbors.
 They contain documents covering nine centuries of country’s history (the oldest documents are dated by the late XII century).
 The total length of archival shelves in Ukraine is about one thousand kilometers.
 There are nine central archives and twenty five regional (oblast) archives in today’s Ukraine.
 In addition to that, there are public libraries, museums, and research institutions that have valuable collections of unique historical documents.
 During the Soviet period Ukrainian archives were tightly controlled and access to them was strictly regulated and limited.
 After the collapse of the Soviet Union in 1991, the policy of improving access to the previously classified archival holdings eventually led to a situation that exists in Ukraine today – almost 98% of archival records are declassified and available for researchers.

 Working with Ukrainian archival records can be very rewarding and challenging at the same time.
-Researchers have to be aware that until 1991 the Ukrainian territory was part of different states during different historical periods, and as a result, the preservation of collective memory of the country and its people was often controlled by administrative and political bodies from the outside of Ukraine.
-Besides, Ukraine was a contested land during various military conflicts in modern history including the two world wars.
-Therefore, valuable historical records pertaining to the Ukrainian past can be found in various archival institutions outside Ukraine: in Russia, Poland, Austria, Romania, Turkey etc. On the other hand, many historical records related to the past of Ukraine’s neighbors are part of Ukrainian archival collections.
+Researchers have to be aware that until 1991 the Ukrainian territory was part of different states during different historical periods and continued to a contested territory during various military conflicts in modern history, including the two world wars.
+Therefore, valuable historical records pertaining to the Ukrainian past can be found in various archival institutions outside Ukraine: in Russia, Poland, Austria, Romania, Turkey etc. On the other hand, many historical records related to Ukraine’s neighbors are part of Ukrainian archival collections.

 However, before going to any archive in Ukraine you would need to examine thoroughly (!) archival guides (putivnyky – in Ukrainian, or putevoditeli – in Russian).
 Newly published guides of all Ukrainian central and local guides (many of them available online in PDF format) provide with detailed information on archival holdings and can be indispensable in helping to identify the most important and relevant documents.
 Also, try to contact the archive of your interest in advance informing the archival administration about the subject of your research and asking about the information and documentation that you will be required to provide in order to get access to the archive.